Sanderoost/IoTBitAndBrush/README.md

 This should be resolved by using the brush a couple times.

 ## Bonus
 The leds are a simulation of teeth and to put this product to full use you can attach the leds to a 3d printed model of a set of teeth.
+You obviously need a 3d printer to print the model.
 Download and print this model:
 https://sketchfab.com/3d-models/human-teeth-c4c569f0e08948e2a572007a7a5726f2

 Use glue to attatch the led strip and wait for it to dry.